-Update: see all of my recommended products in my Amazon store!
+Update: please see all of my recommended products in my Amazon store!
+There you can see pictures of the items!

 First up is a caldero, which is an essential!
 Every Puerto Rican cook I know has one, and it’s necessary to make proper pegao, which is the crispy bottom on Puerto Rican Rice.
 They come in all different sizes and we have several.
 I use a smaller one for making Puerto Rican Beans.
 Plus they’re solidly constructed cast aluminum, which means they’re light, and they last almost forever!